What Is a Fleet Manager? Responsibilities, and the Role Software Plays in Fleet Management in 2021

 Analyzing driver performance and vehicle utilization

-To improve performance, it’s important that a fleet manager has the tools to analyze driver performance.
+To improve performance and cost savings, it’s important that a fleet manager has the tools to analyze driver performance.

 OptimoRoute gives Jennifer all the data she needs at her fingertips, highlighting high performers, drivers with few loads, and more.
 She can also compare driven with planned routes to see if anyone veered off the planned route too much.